Pupils with SEND: supporting mental health

 Have a robust mental health policy

-There's no statutory requirement to have a mental health policy, but having one will help you and your staff provide consistent support to pupils.
+There's no statutory requirement for schools to have a pupil mental health policy, but having one will help you provide consistent support to all pupils, including pupils with special educational needs and disabilities (SEND).
 Your policy could lay out:

 • Your whole-school approach to promoting mental wellbeing (see more about this below)